Phosphorescentt/mdpm/README.md

 only get given the stuff relevant to that path.
 If you use `mdpm` from somewhere without an `mdpm` store then you will get shown all tasks across your whole system.

+The individual files will be stored as markdown such that they can be read by humans and easily rendered into HTML via some kind of static site generator.

-The idea is that these tasks can be committed to a git repo for version control, decentralisation, offline support.
+Hopefully these tasks can be committed to a git repo for version control, decentralisation, and offline support.
 Maybe in the future they could be represented as CRDTs for realtime collaboration.

+# Todo
+- [ ] When running `mdpm` from a directory without a `.mdpm` subdirectory, we should walk up the file tree until we find one.